BOC-3 for reactivating an MC number

 The MC reactivation process under 49 CFR Part 365requires the carrier to demonstrate active compliance with every supporting filing.
 The BOC-3 is one of those filings.
 In practice, the FMCSA L&I system flags a reactivating MC for a fresh BOC-3 if any of the following apply:

-- Original process agent has dropped off the BOC-91 registry
+- Original process agent has dropped out of FMCSA's process-agent registry

 - Carrier name or principal place of business has changed during the deactivation